Lubenwei-nb123/Selenium-Based-Campus-Course-Registration-Script/README.md

 # Selenium-Based-Campus-Course-Registration-Script
-This is a Campus Course Registration-Script based on Selenium
+This is a SDU Campus Course Registration-Script based on Selenium.